dnasko/baby_virome/README.md

 ##### A small virome analysis pipeline

 The scripts in this repository serve to run the beta version of the Baby Virome Pipeline.
-The goal is to get taxonomic and functioanl information from shotgun viral metagenome (virome).
-This is done by performing a BLASTp of virome peptide open reading frames (ORFs) against the SEED database.
+The goal is to get taxonomic and functional information from shotgun viral metagenome (virome).
+This is done by performing a BLASTp of virome peptide open reading frames (ORFs) against the SEED and Phage SEED databases.

 ### Building the Baby Virome database